Postecoglou next: Ranking all six to make the jump from Scotland to manage in the Premier League

 Here are the ground rules: The manager must have had no experience managing in England before and must have joined the English club directly from Scotland.
 The English club has to have been in the top flight when the manager joined.
 So no Owen Coyle, who moved to Burnley from St. Johnstone and led them to the Premier League.
-He must have managed in the Premier League with the club he joined from a Scottish side.
+He must have managed in Our League with the club he joined from a Scottish side.
 Sir Alex Ferguson counts as he did manage in the Premier League, despite joining Manchester United when it was the old First Division.

-6) Steven Gerrard (Rangers to Aston Villa, November 2021)
+7) Steven Gerrard (Rangers to Aston Villa, November 2021)

 After winning the title with Rangers, Steven Gerrard made the ambitious move to Aston Villa, whose hierarchy heavily backed him in the transfer window, but ultimately got fed up almost a year into his tenure.

-5) Jim Jefferies (Hearts to Bradford, November 2000)
+6) Jim Jefferies (Hearts to Bradford, November 2000)

 Having won the Scottish Cup with Hearts, Jim Jefferies was brought in by Bradford City on November 20, 2000.
 The Bantams were headed for Premier League relegation and Jefferies could not steer them to safety.
 They finished with 25 points, which was 16 points from safety as the Scottish manager picked up 18 points between the end of November and May, meaning they had a pathetic seven points when he took over.

-4) Walter Smith (Rangers to Everton, August 1998)
+5) Walter Smith (Rangers to Everton, August 1998)

-3) Graeme Souness (Rangers to Liverpool, April 1991)
+4) Graeme Souness (Rangers to Liverpool, April 1991)

-Everyone’s favourite pundit Graeme Souness was Rangers manager between July 1987 and April 1991.
+Graeme Souness was Rangers manager between July 1987 and April 1991.
 He joined Liverpool directly from the Ibrox club a year before the invention of the Premier League.

 The former midfielder guided Liverpool to a sixth-place finish in 1993/94, and the lack of a trophy win meant they missed out on European qualification for the first time since 1963, excluding the six seasons they were banned from continental competitions.